apache/cordova-plugins/README.md

         <!-- port can be whatever you want -->
         <content src="http://localhost:8088" />

-For the local web server to start, the url **must** be http://localhost, and you can set the port to whatever you want in the url, the local web server will use this as the port automatically.
+For the local web server to start, the url **must** be http://localhost, and you can set the port to whatever you want in the url, the local web server will use this as the port automatically. `If you set the port to "0", it will select a randomized and free port.`

 Check your console log for errors in configuration.

 ## Security Caveats

-1. Any backgrounded app can potentially access this local web server when your app is running.
+    Any backgrounded app can potentially access this local web server when your app is running.
-2. There may be port collisions for the local web server.

-Points 1 and 2 can be solved by an enhancement to the cordova-ios source.
-This plugin is compatible with all 3.x releases of Cordova.
+This plugin is only compatible with the 3.7.0 release of cordova-ios, or greater.

 ## Credits